 I also carried out all the electrical maintenance for several local factories; including Dennis Specialist Vehicles (they're the fire engine people) and Dzus Fasteners in Farnham.
 The domestic works continued to come in thick and fast keeping me and my employee at the time (Martin) very busy.

-I had just received news that I had been granted permission to work in Australia and went there specifically to catch the tail end of the Olympic games works, mainly maintenance at that late stage, but I also set up as self-employed again and gained many interesting contracts, (Toni & Guy hair salon fit outs, and large new build houses) for example.
+In 2000 we completed the major refurbishment of two factories for the Camberley based Farnborough Metal Finishing, and I received news that I had been granted permission to work in Australia.
+I went there specifically to catch the tail end of the Olympic games works, mainly maintenance at that late stage, but I also set up as self-employed again and gained many interesting contracts, (Toni & Guy hair salon fit outs, and large new build houses) for example.
 We ended up staying in Australia for six years, returning in 2006.

-When I returned, I almost immediately set up Jeff Patrick Electrical and quickly gained membership to the NICEIC, allowing me to self-certify under Part P of the building regulations.
-In 2008, I upgraded to the newly published 17th edition of BS7671 electrical wiring regulations.
-Next on the list was Checkatrade, which brings us to now.
+When I returned, I almost immediately set up Jeff Patrick Electrical and quickly gained membership to the NICEIC as a qualified supervisor, allowing me to self-certify my work under Part P of the building regulations.

 I now prefer to concentrate my time on domestic works, and as you will hopefully see from my customer feedback reviews I take great pride in my work.